replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/memory.md

 ---
 title: Memory
-description: Collect and analyze information about the total amount of memory on the machine
+description: Collect and analyze information about the total amount of memory on the machine.
 ---

 ## Memory Collector

-The `memory` collector can be used to collect information about the total amount of memory on the machine in bytes
+To collect information about the total amount of memory on the machine in bytes, you can use the `memory` collector.

 ### Parameters

-`None`
+None.

 ### Example Collector Definition